Puppy Socialization

 WHAT ABOUT VACCINATIONS?

-Many vets, though well meaning, give really bad advice, warning puppy owners to keep their puppy isolated until 16-24 weeks when vaccines are “complete” (this term is a misnomer - I’ll explain later).
+Many vets give really bad advice, warning puppy owners to keep their puppy isolated until 16-24 weeks when vaccines are “complete” (this term is a misnomer).

 The biggest problem with this is that the socialization period ends at 12 weeks.
 If you choose to wait, you’ve missed the most critical period in your puppy’s development, and you can’t get this time back.
 Doing this puts your puppy at much higher risk of reactivity, anxiety, and aggression.

-And the research doesn’t support waiting, with one 2013 study showing no increased risk of disease for puppies with incomplete vaccines attending puppy class.
-From the same paper:
+And the research doesn’t support waiting, with one 2013 study showing no increased risk of disease for puppies with incomplete vaccines.

 Still worried?
-Let’s talk about how vaccines work and how exposure works.
+Let’s talk about vaccines and exposure.

 Now, let’s talk about exposure.
-People like to believe that if they don’t take their puppy anywhere, they’re safe!
-They magically evade all the viruses and bacteria in the world.
+People believe that if they don’t take their puppy anywhere, they’re safe!
 They’re not, though.
 They’re still exposed.
 How?

-at the vet - this is probably the most unsafe place for a puppy as it’s where ALL sick dogs go.
+• at the vet - it’s where ALL sick dogs go.
 “But I carry my puppy,” you might say.
 It doesn’t matter.
 Your vet and staff are touching them.
 They’re breathing the air.
 They’re standing on the scale.
 They may be put on the floor or in a kennel in the back.
 AND - you are touching the floor.
-You are tracking stuff into your car.
-Into your yard, driveway, garage, and home where your puppy does walk.
+You are tracking viruses into your car, yard, driveway, garage, and home where your puppy does walk.

-So you can live in chronic fear of treatable illness, or you can focus on giving your puppy the best life.
+So you can live in fear of treatable illness, or you can focus on giving your puppy the best life.
 Socialize early and often.
-Support their immune system with real food and healthy supplements.
+Support their immune system with real food.
 Raise a confident, social dog.

 HOW TO SOCIALIZE

-have a puppy party at your house for friends and family to come meet your new puppy.
-Give everyone treats to feed your puppy.
+• have a puppy party at your house for friends and family to come meet your new puppy.

-set up doggy playdates with dogs you know are friendly and vaccinated
+• set up playdates with dogs you know are friendly and vaccinated (I run playgroups for clients - these are perfect for puppies)

 WHAT SOCIALIZATION IS NOT